10 best places to buy bedding – according to our resident sleep writer and sales hunter

 How should I choose the best bedding?

-Let's start with sheets.
-First, consider the pros and cons of different bed sheet types.
 Next, fix your budget: setting a minimum and maximum spend should help to narrow your search for the best bedding.
 You need not be limited by a smaller budget, either: the best affordable bed sheets deliver serious style at a reasonable budget.

-Before you start to shop for comforters, I'd encourage you to think about your sleep temperature: whether you suffer from night sweats or hot flashes and whether you live in a warm or cool climate.
+Before you start to shop for comforters, I'd encourage you to think about your internal temperature: whether you suffer from night sweats or hot flashes and whether you live in a warm or cool climate.
 You might like the best warm comforter for the winter and the best cooling comforter for the summer.

 Work out which sleep positions you tend to wake up in before you start to shop for pillows.
-Side sleepers, back sleepers, and stomach sleepers need different things from their pillows in terms of thickness and firmness.
+Side sleepers, back sleepers, and stomach sleepers need something different from their pillows in terms of thickness and firmness.

 When is the best time to buy bedding?